Tags: chromosome/chromatin; epigenetics; holism; plasticity/genome; transcription; transcription/transcription factors

 To begin with, not just the DNA sequence, but also the moment-by-moment sculptural form, or conformation, of a DNA locus affects the binding potential of a transcription factor.
 This dynamically imposed form reflects the cellular environment.
 Also decisive are the plastic conformational potentials of the transcription factor itself.
 And then there are the many other essential molecules (”co-factors”) that may not even have the ability to bind to DNA, but which are nevertheless essential co-participants, along with transcription factors, in an interactive community through which a gene, or set of genes, is made ready for transcription.

 For example, one way a transcription factor can contribute to the expression of a gene is by bending a short stretch of DNA into a shape conducing to further interaction.
-(For a striking illustration of this, see Figure 14.5 below.)
+(For a striking, if highly schematic, illustration of this, see Figure 14.5 below.)
 By this means the initial presence of a transcription factor can make it easier than it would otherwise be for a second protein to bind nearby.
 In the case of one gene relating to the production of interferon (an important constituent of the immune system), “eight proteins modulate [DNA] binding site conformation and thereby stabilize cooperative assembly [of gene-regulating proteins]” (Moretti et al. 2008).

 And so, despite the fact that “DNA is often mistakenly viewed as an inert lattice” onto which proteins bind in a sequence-specific way (Chaires 2008), the fact of the matter is altogether different.
 Proteins and DNA are caught up in a continual conversation of mutual influence and shifting form.
 It becomes obvious, then, that “No simple code combines all the various determinants of transcription factor binding specificity” (Slattery et al. 2014).